bluelightspirit/IsbnValidator/README.md

-# IsbnValidator is a tool that helps anyone find out if an ISBN is valid or not.
+# IsbnValidator is a Java tool that uses the terminal and helps anyone find out if an ISBN is valid or not.